How to get the most out of patio season

 8) Use what you have

 When you are using your patio for entertaining, don’t feel like you need to go to extremes to be company ready.
 Use your imagination and turn what you find in your yard into a centerpiece, individual place settings or tiny take-home bouquets.
 Use perennial blooms, flowering branches and interesting foliage and grasses to create something unique.
-We love the inspiration we found here and even here for ways to bring the comfort and design of the indoors, out.

 . . . . . . .